sunilmakkar/spotify-data-pipeline/prd.md

 - [ ] Recommendations update within 5-10 seconds of playing new song
 - [ ] Full near real-time user experience implemented

+## LAST THING TO DO:

+AFTER ALL PROJECT IS DONE.
+ALL DOCUMENTATION IS DONE.
+WE NEED:
+TESTS TO BE WRITTEN

 ---

 ## RISK MITIGATION